jrpool/testarido/README.md

 The need for multi-tool integration, and its costs, are discussed in [Accessibility Metatesting: Comparing Nine Testing Tools](https://arxiv.org/abs/2304.07591).

 Testaro and Testarido differ in their strategies for conducting tests:
 - Testaro uses its Playwright dependency to launch and control web browsers, perform operations, conduct tests, and record results.
-Regardless of how the test was designed to interact with a web page, Testaro opens the page with Playwright and makes the required aspects of that Playwright page available to the test.
+Regardless of how a test was designed to interact with a target, Testaro creates a Playwright page, potentially modifies the page, and then makes the required aspects of that page available, as a target, to the test.
 - Testarido does not depend on Playwright.
-Testarido does whatever a test requires in order to make a web page available to that test.
+Testarido does whatever a test requires in order to make a target available to that test.

 Testaro was designed to be a workstation-based agent, because some of the tests performed by Testaro simulate the use of a web browser on a workstation.
-However, Testaro can be installed under a MacOS, Windows, Debian, or Ubuntu operating system.
-Research on the deployment of Testaro in a server environment is under way.
-One of the findings is that Playwright throws errors if an application that has Testaro as a dependency is containerized before deployment.
-Because containerization is commonly a mandatory feature of deployment pipelines, this interaction can make Testaro useless as a server-hosted package even when it otherwise might perform correctly.
+Testaro can be installed under a MacOS, Windows, Debian, or Ubuntu operating system, so it might also be deployed in a server environment.
+Exploratory research on this possibility has found that Playwright throws errors if an application that has Testaro as a dependency is containerized before deployment.
+Containerization is sometimes a mandatory feature of deployment pipelines, so this failure can make Testaro useless as a server-hosted package even when it otherwise might perform correctly.
 Testarido is a response to this limitation.
-The intent of Testarido is to be similar to Testaro but to be server-deployable in a container.
+The intent of Testarido is to offer functionality similar to that of Testaro, but to be server-deployable in a container.

 ### How Testarido works